 Under Pennsylvania law, an individual has the capacity to enter into a contract when he or she has “sufficient intelligence to comprehend the nature and character of the contract.”
 If a party wants to refute the mental capacity of the signing party, they need to bring forth evidence that the signing party was not mentally competent at the moment the agreement was signed.

-The divorce and family law attorneys of Shemtob Draganosky Taylor can guide you through all of your divorce matters including any marital agreement or contract.
+The divorce and family law attorneys of Shemtob Draganosky Taylor Stein, PC can guide you through all of your divorce matters including any marital agreement or contract.
 Call our family lawyers in Montgomery County at (215) 544-3974 for a confidential discussion.